tanema/gween/README.md

 * `begin` is the start value
 * `end` is the ending value
 * `duration` means how much the change will take until it's finished.
 It must be a positive number.
 * `easingFunction` can be either a function or a function name (see the easing section below).
-It's default value is `'linear'`

 This function only creates and returns the tween.
 It must be captured in a variable and updated via `t.Update(dt)` in order for the changes to take place.